-- Napa area winemakers Dalia and Everardo have been friends their entire lives– and winery neighbors nearly as long.
-Both watched (and lent helping hands) to their parents, the Cejas and the Robledos, as each rose to impressive winemaking fame– and built two of the biggest winemaking dynasties in Carneros.
+- Dalia and Everardo have been friends their entire lives and winery neighbors nearly as long.
+Both watched (and lent helping hands) to their parents, the Cejas and the Robledos, as each rose to impressive winemaking fame– and built two of the biggest winemaking dynasties in Napa.

-- Dalia quickly became an Angel-favorited winemaker with the launch of her first solo brand, La Tapatia, in 2012.
-Her bright and vivacious Carneros wines (and brilliant food recommendations) amassed her a major Angel following, with thousands watching her every wine move.
+- Their bright and vivacious Carneros wines (and brilliant food recommendations) amassed this duo a major Angel following, with thousands watching their every wine move!

 Dalia Ceja & Everardo Robledo's Story